vivo-community/vivo-vagrant/README.md

 ## Install the VIVO Vagrant box

-### VIVO 1.6
 ~~~
 $ git clone https://github.com/lawlesst/vivo-vagrant.git vivo-vagrant
 $ cd vivo-vagrant
 $ vagrant up
 ~~~

-When the Vagrant provisioning is complete, the VIVO web application will be available in a browser on the host machine at `http://localhost:8080/vivo`.
+When the Vagrant provisioning script is complete, the VIVO web application will be available in a browser on the host machine at `http://localhost:8080/vivo`.
 You can log into your new VIVO with the default admin user (`vivo_root@school.edu`) and password (`rootPassword`), which are specified in the `/provision/vivo/deploy.properties` source file in this repository.

 The source will be installed on the virtual machine at `/usr/local/vivo/`.
 Mac users can log into your Vagrant box securely using this command from a Terminal session.
 Windows users will want to use an SSH utility, e.g. [Putty](http://www.chiark.greenend.org.uk/~sgtatham/putty/download.html):